aws-amplify/docs/cli-toolchain/graphql.md

 }
 ```

 > **Note** The **Project.team** resolver is configured to work with the defined connection.
-This is done with a query on the Team table where `teamID` is passed in as the partition key.
+This is done with a query on the Team table where `teamID` is passed in as an argument to the mutation.

 Likewise, you can make a simple one-to-many connection as follows for a post that has many comments: